How to Use Predictive Analytics in Retail in 2026

 Reduced stockouts

 Stockouts are a pet peeve for every retailer.
-But predictive analytics gives you the power to minimize the stockout rate in your stores.
-By analyzing last-year sales for the same time period, current inventory levels, shipments, deliveries, and other metrics, you can know with more certainty when your procurement team needs to shift into a higher gear to keep your shelves brimming with products.
+But retail predictive analytics gives you the power to minimize the stockout rate in your stores.
+By analyzing last year’s sales for the same period, current inventory levels, shipments, deliveries, and other metrics, you can be certain when your procurement team needs to shift into a higher gear to keep your shelves brimming with products.

 More sales